Eliastik/page-shadow/README.md

 Or you can compile it yourself (see Compilation section).

 ### Changelog:

+### Version 2.8 (10/24/2021) :
+* Added the Filters feature, accessible in Advanced Settings.
+Filters allow, based on rules, to improve the display of websites when the following options are enabled: Increase page contrast or Invert colors.
+This advance significantly improves the display of some websites when Page Shadow is enabled.
+This feature can also improve the performance of Page Shadow on some websites.
+These filters are updated daily from Internet sources.
+The lists provided by default are downloaded from the eliastiksofts.com website (the extension developer's website).
+It's also possible to define custom rules.
+You don't have to do anything more on your side to take advantage of the feature, it's operational as soon as the extension is installed/updated.
+Filters are updated automatically;
+* Addition of the possibility of defining a list of sites/pages where to automatically enable a preset: it's possible to define this list using checkboxes available in the extension menu, or by defining a list manually (the syntax is the same as the feature to disable a website/a page, and supports regular expressions and wildcards);
+* It's now possible to apply the presets using keyboard shortcuts (to be configured manually);
+* The maximum number of storable presets has been increased from 5 to 10;
+* It's now possible to see the settings stored in the presets in the Advanced settings;
+* A notification is displayed when the extension has been updated;
+* Many bug fixes, performance improvements and other minor fixes:
+    - Fixed the function Invert the colors of entire pages: on some sites, a white background could be visible when the page was scrolled;
+    - Fixed the detection of the disabling/activation of a web page on certain sites based on the SPA (Single Page Application) model;
+    - The extension is now operational for frames (iframes).
+Frames use the settings from the parent website;
+    - Fixed the application of the translation of certain elements/texts which was not operational in certain cases;
+    - Fixed the archiving of the settings with Firefox: the name of the downloaded file is now correct (.json extension);
+    - On Firefox, the link Manage keyboard shortcuts in Advanced settings links to an help page on the Firefox website;
+    - Fixed the status icon representing if Page Shadow is enabled for the current page when multiple windows are open;
+    - Fixed the right-click menu when several windows are open;
+    - Fixed the Increase page contrast function for websites using the Shadow Roots feature (in connection with the Filters feature);
+    - Better detection of background images;
+    - Performance optimization of background image detection;
+    - Optimization of the extension size.
+Version 2.8 is lighter than version 2.7 despite the new features added.
+* Technical improvements:
+    - Migration of the extension to JavaScript ES6, use of Babel and Webpack.
+Optimization of the size of JavaScript scripts;
+    - Use of browser API instead of chrome API, use of webextension-polyfill;
+    - Use of Promises instead of callbacks;
+    - Use of npm to manage most of the dependencies;
+    - Updated dependencies;
+    - Added unlimitedStorage permission;
+    - Code cleaning.

 ### Version 2.7 (16/08/2019) :
 * Added the ability to create multiple custom themes instead of just one before;